 The first step is to remove each flared end on the line-set and inspect them.

-If there is any sign of a burr or bad flare cut it off and flare the end of the line-set with a new flared end.
+If there is any sign of a burr or bad flare, cut it off and flare the end of the line-set with a new flared end.

-What To Do After Flare is Fixed
+What To Do After a Bad Flare on a Mini Split is Fixed

 - Vacuum System Down